Prevention needs no cure.

 What is oral motor therapy?

 Oral motor therapy is the identification, treatment, and prevention of abnormal posture and movement of the face, lips, tongue, and jaw.
 This therapy consists of an individualized progression of pain-free stretches and exercises involving sensory, coordination, and strength training.
-Exercises are performed on a daily basis multiple times per day in order to create habits and lasting results.
+Exercises are performed daily multiple times per day to create habits and lasting results.
 Intensity of home exercises is highest during the first month of treatment.
-Course of treatment typically lasts 6-12 months, with individual variation.
+Course of treatment typically lasts 4-10 sessions over 2-6 months, with individual variation.
 Oral motor therapy benefits those of all ages.
 Click here to learn more about when to intervene.

 Signs and symptoms of oral motor disorder